msfjarvis/msfjarvis.dev/content/posts/making-a-bluetooth-adapter-work-on-linux.md

     /usr/bin/pactl load-module module-bluetooth-discover
 ```

 This will manually load the module when X11 triggers PulseAudio init.
-This is more a hail mary, and if you want, you can test without it but it won't hurt to add it anyway.
+This should ideally not be required so you can try without this change, but it won't break anything if you add it anyway.

 Once done, reboot your computer and you should be able to pair and connect to devices and play audio through them.